AstroAhad99/ASTROAHAD99/8_Python/1_Learning/udemy_course_notes.md

 14. In sets we can do command like symmetric_difference.
 This will give us the output which is not common in both.

 15. Sets are useful in the cases when you have to perform difference or intersection operation on data so there sets are very userful.
+Sets are also in curly brackets.

 16. Dictionary contains both keys and values.